MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 <!--
 evidently can do these scenarios - which are covered here?
-(Add a default menuitem on the default context menu) (wording makes sense?)  ("menuitems" might better reflect the API usage than "a menuitem")
+(Add default menuitems on the default context menu) (wording makes sense?)  ("menuitems" might better reflect the API usage than "a menuitem")
-Add a custom menuitem on the default context menu Remove a default menuitem from the default context menu Remove a custom menuitem from the default context menu -->
+Add custom menuitems on the default context menu Remove default menuitems from the default context menu Remove custom menuitems from the default context menu -->

 <!-- ------------------------------- -->